kdavie/MadLib/README.md

 [Ron:Noun].
 And he escaped!
 A man who can do that must be a real [Phuong:Noun].
 I saw a magician once who put a lion in a jar and then waved his magic [Ratna:Noun] and made it disappear.
-I saw another [Diane:Adjective] magician who sawed a beautiful [Dona:Noun] in half right on the stage.
+I saw another outrageous magician who sawed a beautiful [Dona:Noun] in half right on the stage.
 If you practice hard, there are several [Ron:Adjective] magic tricks you can learn to do.
 For instance, you can learn how to take a glass of [Arun:Type of Liquid] and